 UMD: A Globally Connected University

-The duration of the three-week course will be spent in Sydney.
-The goal of this program is to provide you with an understanding of cultural aspects pertaining to global business and global leadership skills, thereby increasing your awareness of the cultural factors that motivate decisions and behavior in the business world.
-You will gain an understanding of how the business cultures in the rest of the world diverge from the American, and develop the cultural understanding, global leadership, attitudes, and communication skills needed to function appropriately within an increasingly global and multicultural working environment.
+The duration of the course will be spent in Sydney, Australia.
+The goal of this program is to provide you with an understanding of central leadership theories and concepts, practice applying leadership knowledge and skills to various contexts, and examination of cultural aspects pertaining to leadership, thereby increasing your awareness of the cultural factors that motivate decisions and behavior in global teams and organizations.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-Engineering students and students completing the Minors in International Engineering, Engineering Leadership Development, International Development and Conflict Management, Global Terrorism, and Global Poverty will receive priority consideration for admission to the course.
-Other majors are highly encouraged to apply as the course is open to all students of all majors.
+Engineering students and students completing the Minors in Global Engineering Leadership and Leadership Studies will receive priority consideration for admission to the program.

-- ENES316: Global Leadership in Engineering, Business, and Technology
+- ENES 317: Introduction to Leadership in Engineering, Science, and Technology (Gen Ed DSSP)